Companies have historically relied on two primary options when selling products: sell to a business (B2B) or a consumer (B2C).

 Few B2B leaders can rapidly scale their operations without compromising service levels or overall sales efficacy.
 Thus, instead of attempting to ‘be everything’ on their own, many B2B companies choose to go the partnership route and morph into a B2B2C model to maximise business opportunities and achieve scalable growth.

-According to McKinsey analysts, US ecommerce penetration saw 10 years’ growth in 3 months, jumping from just over 15% at the end of 2019 to 35% by the end of Q1 2020.
+According to McKinsey analysts, U.S. ecommerce penetration saw 10 years of growth in three months, jumping from just over 15% at the end of 2019 to 35% by the end of Q1 2020.

 B2B2C arrangements can be tough to sign off if your company isn't willing to give them proper credit, share customer data or provide fair compensation.